 This Log Bird Feeder is a beautiful addition to any yard or garden.
-You can cut down a log from a fallen tree and transform it into a tough, creative and beautiful bird feeder, and you get to pick the shape and height.
-This bird feeder is perfect for bluebirds, chick-a-dees, Cardinals, Finches, Hummingbirds, and more.
-This feeder is made from a naturally weathered wood log, and the whole process takes only a few hours.
+You can cut down a log from a fallen tree and transform it into a tough, creative, and beautiful bird feeder, and you get to pick the shape and height.
+This bird feeder is perfect for bluebirds, chick-a-dees, Cardinals, Finches, and Hummingbirds.
+This feeder is made from a naturally weathered wood log, which takes only a few hours.
 It really is quite easy to make, and something the whole family can do together.

-Besides looking great, it'll keep squirrels away, because they won't be able to hang onto the bark while they're eating!
-Robust and stylish tree log bird feeder made out of a real tree log with a birch bark design.
+Besides looking great, it'll keep squirrels away because they won't be able to hang onto the bark while they're eating!
+Robust and stylish tree log bird feeder made from a real tree log with a birch bark design.
 It is simple, ecological, and easily maintained.
-The large opening at the bottom allows smaller birds to nest inside it safely...
+The large opening at the bottom allows smaller birds to nest safely...

 Simple Macrame Bird Feeder

-We are going to make a bird feeder that is perfect for the garden, or patio.
+We will make a bird feeder that is perfect for the garden or patio.
 It's simple, but it will have all of your guests asking where you got it, and which urban homesteaders made it.
 It's very cheap to make as you are only using recycled materials.
 Perfect gift idea!
 Who says that bird tables can not look minimalistic?
-They will show you the best way to make a simple bird bowl from terra cotta plant saucers, sticky glue, and cotton twine.
+They will show you how to make a simple bird bowl from terra cotta plant saucers, sticky glue, and cotton twine.
 We made this beauty in a jiffy.
 It was one of the easiest macrame patterns that we have done.
 If you grew up doing macrame, then you will know how easy this is.
-This macrame bird bowl can be used both indoors, or outside on any type of surface and it won't slip or move around.
+This macrame bird bowl can be used indoors or outside on any type of surface and it won't slip or move around.

 DIY Bird Feeder

 Ever wanted to feed a Greenfinch?
 Of course, you have!
 This easy DIY bird feeder helps you make the food look like it is on a plate.
 Making it easier for the bird to pick up the food because there is no need for it to stand on its legs and hold its wings.
-Its Star shape makes it even more fun and cute.
+Its Star shape makes it, even more fun and cute.
 Wow!
-It is so easy to make a DIY Bird Feeder at home with only some recycled bottles!
-Just mix the bird food together, cut the drink bottle into a star shape and hang it up high!
+Making a DIY Bird Feeder at home with only some recycled bottles is so easy!
+Mix the bird food, cut the drink bottle into a star shape, and hang it up high!
 It is so easy to choose what to feed the birds every day!
 And it is also super fun and cheap to make as we only need to use recycled bottles.

 Popsicle Stick Bird Feeders

 Popsicle Stick Bird Feeders!
 Want a fun and easy way to enjoy birds in your backyard?
-With nothing more than popsicle sticks, a little glue, and a few colorful markers, you can make an incredibly easy bird feeder.
+You can make an incredibly easy bird feeder with popsicle sticks, a little glue, and a few colorful markers.
 This feeder is easy for even young children to make!
 A popsicle stick bird feeder is a great way to start feeding birds in your yard.
 These pretty little feeders call in several types of birds, from chickadees and titmice to buntings, grosbeaks, cardinals, and woodpeckers!

-By making this feeder out of popsicle sticks, you have much more room to advertise the treats that you have for the birds.
+By making this feeder out of popsicle sticks, you have much more room to advertise your treats for the birds.
 You can easily put information on this feeder about species of birds that will come with detailed illustrations or photos.
 These bird feeders use popsicle sticks to create a fun design.
-Just glue them onto a feeder and you are ready to attract birds to your backyard!
+Just glue them onto a feeder, and you are ready to attract birds to your backyard!

 Glass Shades Bird Feeder

 Glass Shades Bird Feeder is specially designed to introduce nature to your home, yard, and garden.
 If you are interested in bird watching, let this Glass Shades Bird Feeder build a bridge for you between nature and your home or yard.
-With its exquisite design, it is not only a perfect bird feeder but also can be a gorgeous decoration for your home or garden.
+With its exquisite design, it is a perfect bird feeder and can be a gorgeous decoration for your home or garden.
 It is made of handblown glass and high-tech plastic, so it is safer and more durable.

 DIY Glass Bottle Bird Feeders

 These beautiful DIY bird feeders are extremely easy to make!
-They are made from wine glasses, and therefore great for recycling as well.
-Find out how to make these easy DIY bird feeders, and hang them up in your own yard to keep the birds happy and well-fed!
+They are made from wine glasses and, therefore, great for recycling as well.
+Find out how to make these easy DIY bird feeders and hang them up in your own yard to keep the birds happy and well-fed!
 Making cheap and best DIY glass bottle bird feeders is a good idea.
-You will not need to buy something expensive when all you needed was just the wine glasses!
+You will not need to buy expensive things when you only needed the wine glasses!
 Yes, just go ahead and make small holes in the wine glass and insert your favorite food.
-Put some peanut on the bottom of the wine glass, then add the bird seed in the next layer, and, last but not least, put nuts and seeds on top of it.
+Put some peanuts on the bottom of the wine glass, add the bird seed in the next layer, and, last but not least, put nuts and seeds on top.
 This way you can create an inexpensive bird feeder by using what you have at home now.

-This unique DIY bird feeder allows you to use what you have such as peanuts, sunflower seeds and make a fun, inexpensive gift for the bird lovers in your life.
+This unique DIY bird feeder allows you to use what you have, such as peanuts and sunflower seeds, and make a fun, inexpensive gift for the bird lovers.
 With just a little bit of construction and decor, this is a fun project that anyone can do.

 DIY Bird Feeder

 DIY pallet bird feeder.
 Now that spring is here, there are things you can start doing to prepare for the new season.
-That includes: planting seed, creating a craft garden, clearing out wintertime debris, and building a birdhouse.
-This DIY bird feeder is easy to prepare and construct, giving you ample time to enjoy nature throughout the upcoming spring/summer season.
-It's a fun project that gives you the flexibility to express your creativity and ability.
+That includes: planting seeds, creating a craft garden, clearing out wintertime debris, and building a birdhouse.
+This DIY bird feeder is easy to prepare and construct, giving you ample time to enjoy nature in the upcoming spring/summer.
+It's a fun project that allows you to express your creativity and ability.

-Making your own DIY wood birdhouse is an easy and inexpensive way to share some of the beauty of nature with your family.
-Making things yourself allows you to add a personal touch that will last for many years.his DIY Bird Feeder is really easy and inexpensive to prepare.
+Making your own DIY wood birdhouse is an easy and inexpensive way to share nature's beauty with your family.
+Making things yourself allows you to add a personal touch that lasts many years.his DIY Bird Feeder is really easy and inexpensive to prepare.
 Not only will you save money, but also enjoy the fun of making it.
 The best thing about this project is that you can create a different bird feeder each time by using various shapes and sizes of wood.